-- The programme of study: - o is designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes - o is designed by involving students and other stakeholders - o benefits from external expertise - reflects the four purposes of higher education of the Council of Europe (preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, the development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base) - o is designed so that it enables smooth student progression - is designed so that the exams' and assignments' content corresponds to the level of the programme and the number of ECTS - defines the expected student workload in ECTS
+The programme of study:

-- includes well-structured placement opportunities where appropriate - o is subject to a formal institutional approval process - results in a qualification that is clearly specified and communicated, and refers to the correct level of the National Qualifications Framework for Higher Education and, consequently, to the Framework for Qualifications of the European Higher Education Area - is regularly monitored in the light of the latest research in the given discipline, thus ensuring that the programme is up-to-date - is periodically reviewed so that it takes into account the changing needs of society, the students' workload, progression and completion, the effectiveness of procedures for assessment of students, student expectations, needs and satisfaction in relation to the programme - o is reviewed and revised regularly involving students and other stakeholders
+- o is designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes - Aligns course learning outcomes with student assessments using rubrics to ensure objectives are met. - Connects each course's aims and objectives with the programme's overall aims and objectives through mapping, aligning with the institutional strategy. - is designed by involving students and other stakeholders - o benefits from external expertise - o reflects the four purposes of higher education of the Council of Europe (preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, the development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base) - o is designed so that it enables smooth student progression - is designed so that the exams' and assignments' content corresponds to the level of the programme and the number of ECTS - o defines the expected student workload in ECTS - o includes well-structured placement opportunities where appropriate - is subject to a formal institutional approval process - results in a qualification that is clearly specified and communicated, and refers to the correct level of the National Qualifications Framework for Higher Education and, consequently, to the Framework for Qualifications of the European Higher Education Area - is regularly monitored in the light of the latest research in the given discipline, thus ensuring that the programme is up-to-date - is periodically reviewed so that it takes into account the changing needs of society, the students' workload, progression and completion, the effectiveness of procedures for assessment of students, student expectations, needs and satisfaction in relation to the programme - o is reviewed and revised regularly involving students and other stakeholders - collaborates with industry experts for curriculum development. - conducts joint reviews with external academic specialists to maintain academic rigor. - performs periodic assessments with external stakeholders to ensure continuous alignment with market needs. - establishes collaboration with international educational institutions or/& other relevant international bodies for a global perspective.